igemsoftware2020/UC-Davis/TUTORIAL.md

 order to be used for analyzing the DNA sequence
 	+ note that if markov order specified exceeds complexity of given sequence, an error will occur

 To initiate markov analysis, `--dnafile` must be input with a valid file in the command line.
-If `--dnafile` is used but the markov order is 0, mbed will generate a nucleotide distribution frequency from the file and generate a simple promoter sequence.
+The default is a markov order of 0.
+User can specify higher markov orders which are greater than 0.

 When `--dnafile` isn't input, the program will generate sequence using a nucleotide distribution frequency that can be modified in the command line.

-The purpose of the markov analysis option for mbed is to allow users to create promoters with higher complexity sequence.

-mbed has several optional arguments with adjustable default settings that can modify the final fasta output file.
+mbed also has several optional arguments with adjustable default settings that can modify the final fasta output file.

 + `--numseq`: an integer argument (default 10) that specifies how many promoter sequences will be generated
 + `--seqlen`: an integer argument (default 100) that specifies how long each promoter in the fasta output file will be
-	+ note that sequence can't be shorter than the length of the binding motif
+	+ note that --seqlen can't be shorter than the length of the binding motif
-+ `--mps`: an integer argument (default 1) that determines how many motif sequences will be embedded in each promoter
++ `--mps`: an integer argument (default 1) that determines how many motif sequences will be embedded in per promoter
-+ `--freq`: a float arguments (default 0.9) that specifies a target frequency for promoters having motifs embedded (i.e. if mps=1.0, all promoters will have a motif, if mps = 0.9 ~9/10 promoters will have a motif)
++ `--freq`: a float argument (default 0.9) that specifies a probability at which motifs will be embedded in promoters (i.e. if --freq = 1.0, all promoters will have a motif, if --freq = 0.9, on average 9/10 promoters will have a motif)
-	+ note that mps must be less than or equal to 1.0
+	+ note that --freq must be a number between 0 and 1.0
 + `--PA`, `--PC`, `--PG`, `--PT`: four separate float arguments (each default 0.25) that specify each nucleotide's frequency in the promoter background sequence